omnimuh730/AutoLancer/README.md

 The different parts of the extension communicate with each other using the `chrome.runtime.onMessage` and `chrome.tabs.sendMessage` APIs.
 The background script acts as a message broker, relaying messages between the UI and the content script.

-The extension also communicates with the AIMS backend using Socket.io.
+The extension also communicates with the lancer backend using Socket.io.
 The socket connection is managed in the `src/api/socket.jsx` file.

 ## Contributing